Beige-Coffee/programming-lightning-payment-channels/.tutorial/xx1-keys-manager.md

 Here is how to interpret the above scheme:
 - `m`: This is the master extended key for the wallet, derived from our wallet's seed.
 - `purpose'`: We'll use `1017'` for the purpose.
-This is actually the same value that LND uses.
-It's an arbitrary choice and is not specified in any bitcoin or lightning protocol specification.
+This is the value that LND uses.
+Since our key derivation scheme is LND-inspired, we'll use it too!
+That said, it's an arbitrary choice and not specified in any Bitcoin or Lightning protocol specification.
 We're simply using it as a unique value to plug into the derivation scheme.
-- `coin_type'`: Since we're running regtest for this course, we'll use `1'` for this field.
+- `coin_type'`: Since we're testing our Lightning implementation against the BOLT Test Vectors, we'll use `0` for this course.
+Remember, `0` is mainnet bitcoin.
 - `account'`: This is where the magic happens.
 We'll specify a specific **key family** for each `account`.
 This will enable us to deterministically derive unique public and private keys for each channel our Lightning node opens.
-- `receiving`: We won't be generating any change addresses with this field, so we'll keep `0` (receiving) as a defualt value here.
+- `receiving`: We won't be generating any change addresses with this field, so we'll keep `0` (receiving) as a default value here.
 - `index`: The index will be unique for each channel we open.

 By leveraging this architecture, we can create all of the public key, private key, and seed information that we'll need to operate our Lightning channel!
 Remember, at this point, you don't need to understand what these keys are used for yet.
-What's important is that you understand *how* we can create these keys.
+What's important is that you understand *how* we derive our keys.

 ## ⚡️ Build a KeysManager
 Let's put the above theory into practice!
-Over the next few exercises, we're going to use [rust bitcoin](https://docs.rs/bitcoin/latest/bitcoin/) to implement an HD wallet that can manage and derive the keys we'll need for our lightning node.
-Cool, eh!
+Over the next few exercises, we're going to use [**rust bitcoin**](https://docs.rs/bitcoin/latest/bitcoin/) to implement an HD wallet that can manage and derive the keys we'll need for our Lightning channel.
+Cool, eh!?

-Let's start by creating a new `KeysManager` from a seed (random 256-bit value).
+We'll start by creating a new `KeysManager` from a seed (random 256-bit value).
 The `KeysManager` is a custom type defined in `src/exercises/types.rs` and can be seen in the dropdown below.
+The `types.rs` file contains all of the custom types we'll be using for this course.
+Feel free to check it out!

 <details>
   <summary>Click to see KeysManager</summary>

-As you can see, the `KeysManager` is a simple struct that holds three essential components for our HD wallet:
+As you can see below, the `KeysManager` is a simple struct that holds three major components for our HD wallet:

-1. **`secp_ctx`** - A secp256k1 context that we'll use for all cryptographic operations (signing transactions, deriving public keys, etc.).
+1. **`secp_ctx`**: The secp256k1 context that we'll use for all cryptographic operations (signing transactions, deriving public keys, etc.).

-2. **`master_key`** - The root extended private key (`Xpriv`) for our HD wallet.
+2. **`master_key`**: The root extended private key (`Xpriv`) for our HD wallet.
 This is derived directly from our seed and serves as the starting point for deriving all other keys we'll need.
-This is the master key (`m`) in the derivation path above!
+This is the master key (`m`) in the derivation path we reviewed earlier!

-3. **`network`** - The Bitcoin network we're operating on (mainnet, testnet, regtest, etc.).
-This is important because, as we learned earlier, the key derivation will differ depending on the network.
+3. **`network`**: The Bitcoin network we're operating on (mainnet, testnet, regtest, etc.).
+This is important because, as we just learned, the key derivation will differ depending on the network, as changing the network will result in a different path in the tree.

 ```rust
 pub struct KeysManager {